Giftedness & Learning Disabilities: Unearthing the Missed Diagnosis

 March 17, 2020

 Characteristics of gifted and talented children can result in incorrect diagnoses, such as overlooking learning disabilities.
 Learning disabilities can take the form of academics (reading, math and writing) or innate abilities in general learning that may relate to social learning.
-In this lecture, Dr. Paul Beljan will review some of the basic tenants of giftedness that include intellect and asynchronous development.
-The lecture will then turn to the nuts and bolts of learning disabilities; what they look like, how to assess them, and what to do about them in the contexts of the gifted population.
-The ‘discrepancy model’ of learning disability will be dispelled in favor of understanding the brain basis of learning disabilities.
-The lecture will be filled with anecdotes
+In 2011 at Learning Pathways in Boulder, Colorado, Dr. Beljan gave a lecture on the basic tenets of gifted intelligence and asynchronous development.

 Check out the live lecture from 2011 at Learning Pathways in Boulder, Colorado